Nonsurgical Weight Loss Procedures (Bariatric Endoscopy)

 • Don't have obesity-related medical conditions

-Endoscopic weight loss procedures achieve better weight loss than medication but not as much as bariatric surgery.
+Endoscopic weight loss procedures can achieve better weight loss than medication but not as much as bariatric surgery.
 Because they are newer procedures, more data is needed on how they perform over the long term.
 Endoscopic procedures are not covered by insurance at this time.

-Find a Nonsurgical Weight Loss Procedures Doctor
+Find a Nonsurgical Weight Loss Procedures (Bariatric Endoscopy) Doctor

 Matching Results